birdayz/kstreams/README.md

 - Cleanup.
 When are value deleted from db?
 Can we just delegate it to the store ?
 (Pebble TTL, cleanup policy of bucket)
 - Add record timestamp to context

+## Stores
+- How to allow read access to stores / make available via gRPC or other protocol